DRC

 The Right to Participate, Abstain, or Withdraw

-As set forth in the G-EthicalEval and DRC-3, the participant should be informed that participation is voluntary, that he/she may withdraw from the research study at any time without being penalized or losing any advantage to which he/she would normally have been entitled.
+As set forth in the G-EthicalEval and DRC-3, the participant should be informed that participation is voluntary, and that the participant may withdraw from the research study at any time without being penalized or losing any advantage to which the participant would normally have been entitled.

 The Right to Information